-Supporting Poseidon in the Water Code section 13142.5(b) process for the 50 MGD (190,000 m3/day) Carlsbad Desalination Plant as it moves into stand-alone operation.
-Efforts include interacting with regulatory staff (State Water Resources Control Board and Regional Water Quality Control Board), responding to information requests from Board staff, conducting a pilot-scale test of 1-mm wedgewire screen technologies, participating on the intake design team, developing intake debris management approaches, vetting intake technology alternatives, and ensuring that the compliance strategy agrees with the design and regulatory requirements of the OPA.
-Efforts require collaboration with multiple other disciplines.
-Efforts completed under previous employment included commenting on the Substitute Environmental Documentation for the OPA, assessing the feasibility of conceptual intake and discharge designs, estimating intake-related impacts to impingeable-sized fish, determining the best location and maintenance approach for the fish return system, coordinating computational fluid dynamics studies of the proposed intake and discharge, presenting results of analyses to the RWQCB and SWRCB.
+Supported Poseidon in the Water Code section 13142.5(b) process for the 50 MGD (190,000 m/day) Carlsbad Desalination Plant as it transitioned to stand-alone operation.
+Efforts included interacting with regulatory staff (State Water Resources Control Board, Regional Water Quality Control Board, CA Coastal Commission), responding to information requests from Board staff, conducting a pilot-scale test of 1-mm wedgewire screen technologies, participating on the intake design team, developing intake debris management approaches, vetting intake technology alternatives, developing approved study plans, and ensuring that the compliance strategy agrees with the design and regulatory requirements of the OPA.
+Efforts required collaboration with multiple other disciplines.
+Efforts completed under previous employment included commenting on the Substitute Environmental Documentation for the OPA, assessing the feasibility of conceptual intake and discharge designs, estimating intake-related impacts to impingeable-sized fish, determining the best location and maintenance approach for the fish return system, coordinating computational fluid dynamics studies of the proposed intake and discharge, and presenting results of analyses to regulators.
+Currently supporting the Brine Discharge Technology Empirical Study (entrainment survival assessment) to be conducted in the field once the new intake structure is commissioned.